dmlc/dgl/docs/source/guide/distributed-partition.rst

 .. note::

-    Please make sure that the input graph to ParMETIS does not have duplicate edges (or parallel edges) or self-loop edges.
+    Please make sure that the input graph to ParMETIS does not have duplicate edges (or parallel edges) and self-loop edges.

 ParMETIS Installation
 ^^^^^^^^^^^^^^^^^^^^^^